-Percentage of Subsidiaries Nature of Business Ownership PetroGreen Holding Company and undertakes renewable energy projects.
-76.92% in 2022 and 90% in 2021 (same in 2020) NRDC As of December 31, 2022 and 2021, NRDC has not commenced commercial operations and has not incurred any expenses.
+Subsidiaries Nature of Business Percentage of Ownership PetroGreen Holding Company and undertakes renewable energy projects.
+75% in 2023 and 76.92% in 2022 NRDC As of December 31, 2023 and 2022, NRDC has not commenced commercial operations and has not incurred any expenses.
 The management of the Parent Company intends to liquidate NRDC and has provided for full impairment losses on its investment in NRDC.
 100%

-Below are the subsidiaries of PERC, through PetroGreen, which are all incorporated in the Philippines, with their respective percentage ownership as of December 31, 2022, 2021 and 2020:
+PetroGreen has subsidiaries which are all incorporated in the Philippines, with PetroGreen respective percentage ownership as of December 31, 2023, 2022 and 2021:

-Subsidiaries Nature of Business Percentage of Ownership of PetroGreen MGI Engaged in geothermal renewable energy production and generation 65% PetroSolar Engaged in solarl renewable energy production and generation 56%
+Subsidiaries Nature of Business Percentage of Ownership of PetroGreen MGI Engaged in geothermal renewable energy production and generation 65% PetroSolar Engaged in solar renewable energy production and generation 56% PetroWind Engaged in solar renewable energy production and generation (became subsidiary of PGEC in 2023) 40%